-You should not host any performances with an audience.
-You may wish to consider alternatives such as live streaming and recording performances, subject to the usual safeguarding considerations and parental permission.
+You may wish to still consider alternatives such as live streaming and recording performances, subject to the usual safeguarding considerations and parental permission.

 Singing, and playing wind and brass instruments in groups

 Singing, wind and brass playing should not take place in larger groups such as choirs and ensembles, or assemblies unless significant space, natural airflow and strict social distancing and mitigation can be maintained.